 Many Christians have accepted a perspective of defeat over one of victory!

-The truth is, God wants us to walk in overwhelming victory and know that without a doubt that He is fighting our battles for us.
-Yet, there may be things we are allowing in our lives that are robbing us of the lives He desires for us to have.
+The truth is, God wants us to walk in overwhelming victory and know that without a doubt that He is fighting our battles.
+Yet, there may be things we are allowing in our lives that are robbing us of our breakthrough.

-With this in mind, let’s consider seven things that may be blocking your victory:
+With this in mind, let’s consider seven things that may be blocking your breakthrough:

 1. You have believed the lies of the enemy.

 The goal of the enemy is to kill, steal, and destroy.
-He will do so by any means necessary.
+He will use any means necessary to delay your breakthrough.
 Sometimes, the killing and stealing aspects of his nature are not just physical; they are mental.

 I’ve learned that the enemy gets a kick out of offering you suggestions that will cause you to believe you are unworthy, unqualified, and unloved.
 2 Corinthians 2:11 reminds us that we cannot be ignorant to devices and schemes of the enemy.
 Instead, we must be vigilant (1 Peter 5:8) and renew our minds with God’s words over our lives (Romans 12:2).